Crystal T’ai Chi © -

 Form

-These intermediate Yang forms are beautiful, interesting and graceful forms to practice.
-They provide an excellent adjunct to conventional form by extending existing T’ai Chi balance.
+These intermediate/advanced forms are beautiful, interesting and graceful forms to practice.
+They provide an excellent adjunct to hand form by extending existing T’ai Chi balance & movement range.

 We teach sword form for these values, and often a walking stick is substituted for the sword by those who dislike the weapon association.